manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 I = Integral
 D = Defivative

 A proportional–integral–derivative controller (PID controller or three term controller) is a control loop feedback mechanism widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
-[Wikipedia] https://en.wikipedia.org/wiki/PID_controller
+[Wikipedia] https://en.wikipedia.org/wiki/PID_controller.
+The proportional, integral, and derivative terms are summed to calculate the output of the PID controller.

-The proportional, integral, and derivative terms are summed to calculate the output of the PID controller  Cross Track error is the lateral distance between the vehicle and reference Tracjectory (CTE).
+Cross Track error is the lateral distance between the vehicle and reference Tracjectory (CTE).

 #### Steering Value - alpha(Controll Output) = -tau_p * CTE - tau_d * diff_CTE - tau_i * int_CTE